 A certificate program in animal assisted therapy provides students with an introduction to the theories behind human-animal interactions and the 'human-animal bond.'
 Certificate programs in animal assisted therapy are interdisciplinary and include courses related both to animal welfare and to human psychology.
-Most certificate programs in the field also include a research project or capstone project.
+Most programs require a bachelor's degree in a concurrent field and include a research project or capstone project.
+Some programs are offered online.

 Animal Assisted Therapy Certificate